microsoft/ebpf-for-windows/docs/GettingStarted.md

 #### Exclusion of PE parse directory from Windows Defender Antivirus
 PE parse directory includes some malformed PE images as a part of the test suite for PE image parser and Windows Defender flags these files as viruses.
 Please note that similar exclusions have to be done for other Antivirus products as needed.
 The following steps are needed to exempt PE directory from Windows Defender Antivirus:
-1. Select Start, then open Settings.
-Under Privacy & Security, select Virus & threat protection.
+1. Select *Start*, then open *Settings*.
+Under *Privacy & Security*, select *Virus & threat protection*.
-2. Under Virus & threat protection settings, select Manage settings, and then under Exclusions, select Add or remove exclusions.
+2. Under *Virus & threat protection* settings, select *Manage settings*, and then under *Exclusions*, select *Add or remove exclusions*.
-3. Select Add an exclusion, and then select from files, folders, file types, or processes.
+3. Select *Add an exclusion*, and then select from files, folders, file types, or processes.
 Choose the following directory ```ebpf-for-windows/external/pe-parse``` to exclude the folder and subfolders to get flagged by the antivirus.

 #### Prepare for first build
 The following steps need to be executed _once_ before the first build on a new clone.